damianjurkiewicz/LEAR-Cars/README.md

 ---

+## 📦 Credits
-## 📦 Our mods are based on classic style car mods, but with dozens of hours of our work on top
+Our mods are based on classic style car mods, but with dozens of hours of our work on top.

 First Yosemite pack is based on: